CEO, Philadelphia Office

 Affiliations & Achievements

 Omar’s work engages university presidents and trustees, philanthropic leaders, government officials, and community organizations to unlock higher education, healthcare, and other non-profit institutions in order to transform themselves and their communities.
-Since 2006, Omar has overseen U3’s efforts to regenerate two neighborhoods in Detroit – Midtown and the McNichols Corridor; the Memphis Medical District; College Park, Maryland (the home of Maryland’s flagship institution the University of Maryland), and Chicago’s Southside, home to the University of Chicago.
+Since 2006, Omar has overseen U3’s efforts to regenerate two neighborhoods in Detroit – Midtown and the McNichols Corridor; the Memphis Medical District; College Park, Maryland (the home of the University of Maryland), and Chicago’s South Side, home to the University of Chicago.

 Prior to forming U3, Omar was the Senior Vice President of Facilities and Real Estate at the University of Pennsylvania from 1996 to 2006.
-At Penn, Omar led the creation of a vibrant and engaging built environment both on and off campus in which students, faculty, and staff could learn, live, work, and play and were the community is engaged and included.
-Under his management, Penn embarked on more than $2.0 billion in new construction and $700 million of real estate development projects – which transformed the campus and the surrounding community.
+Under his management, Penn embarked on more than $2.0 billion in new construction and $700 million of real estate development projects, which transformed the campus and the surrounding community.
 During his tenure, Penn received multiple AIA and Business Week awards.

 Omar came to Penn from Coopers and Lybrand, where he led a team of consultants providing real estate, facilities, operation and capital programs expertise.
-He received his Bachelor of Science degree from Cairo University, his Master of Science degree in Civil Engineering from the University of Southern California, and his MBA from New York University’s Leonard Stern School of Business.
 Omar is a founding member of ULI’s University Development and Innovation Council.
 He and his team were nationally recognized in 2003 when the University of Pennsylvania received the prestigious ULI Global Award of Excellence, a first for a university, and again in 2013 for Midtown Detroit Inc. Omar’s writing has been published in national publications and he is a frequent public speaker on the topic of anchor institutions, community and economic development.